jczaplew/jczaplew.github.io/presentations/wlia-2017/text.md

 Large is used for county or USGS quad level maps

 _Slide_
-I'd like to frame the motivation for the creation of this database around this question because in our age smartphones and immediate access to almost any information, it is surprisingly difficult to answer.
+I'd like to frame the motivation for the creation of this database around this question because in our age of smartphones and immediate access to almost any information, it is surprisingly difficult to answer.
 So,

 Does anyone know what kind of rock we are currently standing on?
 How old is it?
 If I wanted to learn more about, where would I look?

-Until we began assembling Macrostrat's geologic map database, these were questions that were not easy to answer.
+Until we began assembling Macrostrat's geologic map database, these were questions that were surprisingly difficult to answer.
 For example, to answer those questions, you could go to the National Geologic Map Database, _Slide_ zoom in to the Wisconsin Dells, _Slide_ and see what maps are available.
 If you did that, you would be presented with this nice map of the Quaternary geology of southeastern Wisconsin from 1918. _Slide_ You'd then have to download the 21 megabyte tiff file, open it up, and try and discern the colors to figure out which formation you might be standing on.

 _Slide_
 Alternatively, you could Google something like "columbia county wisconsin geologic map" and not find much.
 Next, you might visit the Wisconsin Geological Survey's website, sort through a few pages of county geologic maps and realize they do not have one for Columbia county, and then shift your focus to a bedrock geology map of Wisconsin. _Slide_ Eventually, you might come across this map of Wisconsin, which you could use to get a coarse idea of what you might be standing on.
 If you're lucky, you might find the homogenized geologic map of the united states compiled by USGS (which is an excellent product!), download the shapefile and CSV attributes for Wisconsin, load them into your GIS, attach the attribute table, figure out where the Wisconsin Dells is, and query the layer.